jonatasfernandespimenta/Obux/README.md

   <img src="./readmeStuff/rn_logo.png" width="100">
 </p>

-For this project, we've used NestJS for the Backend, TypeOrm for database and ReactNative for the Frontend (Expo).
+For this project, we've used NestJS for the Backend, MySQL (TypeOrm) for database and ReactNative for the Frontend (Expo).
 <br/>

 ## Documentation Summary